denoland/deno/std/fmt/README.md

   Consider possible modifier flags, etc.

 - `<` verb.
-This is an extension that assumes the argument is an array and will format each element according to the format (surrounded by [] and seperated by comma) (`<` Mnemonic: pull each element out of array)
+This is an extension that assumes the argument is an array and will format each element according to the format (surrounded by [] and separated by comma) (`<` Mnemonic: pull each element out of array)

 - how to deal with more newfangled Javascript features ( generic Iterables, Map